umwics/deploy/README.md

 - [Go compiler](https://golang.org)
 - [Serverless Framework](https://serverless.com/framework)

-You will also need shell access to `wics@aviary.cs.umanitoba.ca`.
+You will also need shell access to the remote server (`wics@aviary.cs.umanitoba.ca`in this case), and it must have `rsync` installed.

 Deploy the service like so (these steps assume Linux or MacOS):